Things to do for Aug. 4, 2022

 • Farrell High School Class of 1959 will meet for lunch at 11:30 a.m.
 Tuesday (8-9-22) at Vey’s Restaurant, 3176 E. State St., Hermitage.
 Spouses and guests are welcome.

 • Pymatuning Joint High School Class of 1953 will meet for its summer get-together at 3 p.m.
 Aug.
-14, at The Gable Inn, state Rt.
-322 east of Jamestown, Pa.
+14, at The Gable Inn, U.S. Route 322 east of Jamestown.
 Classmates will meet on the back deck and order from the menu.
 The class will host its regular monthly meeting at12:30 p.m.
 Aug.
-18 at Byler's Restaurant in Jamestown.
+18 at Byler’s Restaurant in Jamestown.
 Members of the PJHS Class of 1954 are invited to attend both of these events.

 • Farrell High School Class of 1959 will meet for lunch at 11:30 on Tuesday (8-9-22) at Vey’s, 3176 E. State Street in Hermitage.
 Spouses and guests are welcome.